carolsemerano/Pewlett-Hackard-Analysis/README.md

 ## Results

 - Pewlett-Hackard employees database was created based on the following ERD.
-The schema can be accessed [here](Resources/schema.sql).
+The script can be accessed [here](Resources/schema.sql) and the queries [here](Queries/Employee_Database_challenge.sql).

 ![EmployeeDB.png](Resources/EmployeeDB.png)